-11. RESEARCH AND DEVELOPMENT
+11. RESEARCH, DEVELOPMENT AND INNOVATION

-All Research and Development sponsored by commercial companies, including those sponsored by the Pharmaceutical Industry must be approved by the appropriate mechanisms.
+All Research, Development and Innovation activity sponsored by commercial companies, including those sponsored by the Pharmaceutical Industry must be approved by the appropriate mechanisms.
 It will be governed by specific policies and procedures.

-The Research and Development Department will be able to offer advice and support in this area.
+The Research, Development and Innovation Leads along with the Corporate Governance Department will be able to offer advice and support in this area.